 - Busman's Holiday: Once again, the gang is trying to do something totally unrelated to mysteries when a ghost pops up and they have to unmask him.
 This time, the gang just goes with it - it even gets a lampshade at a few points.

 - Car Chase: The gang get into one with one of the Phantoms.
 It's massive.

-- Could Have Avoided This Plot: The original Phantom, who inspired the current Phantom, isolated himself from society and eventually went on hi rampage because he believed he was too deformed to be accepted.
+- Could Have Avoided This Plot: The original Phantom, who inspired the current Phantom, isolated himself from society and eventually went on his rampage because he believed he was too deformed to be accepted.
 Turns out he's he only owned a fun house mirror and doesn't really look that bad.